mustardseeddatabase/doccex/README.md

 If you wish to add a new page element object.
 Do the following:

   1. Add a view helper in app/helpers/doccex_helper.rb.
-The helpers n lib/doccex/page_elements are available in the host Rails applications views to render page elements.
+The helpers in lib/doccex/page_elements are available in the host Rails applications views to render page elements.

   2. Define the class in a new file, included in lib/doccex/page_elements/.
 The class should inherit from String and instantiating the class should produce an xml string for inclusion in the page builder buffer.